Pontryagin Maximum Principle for McKean-Vlasov Stochastic Reaction-Diffusion Equations: Examples

-and, choosing $\gamma=\frac{2}{3}$, we get the desired continuity, as the left factor is bounded ($q\geq 6$) and the right factor converges to $0$ by the assumptions in Assumption \ref{assumption:continuity of F and lower cont of f (i),'weak' continuity of B*B (ii), weak lower cont of g (iii)}.
+and, choosing $\gamma=\frac{2}{3}$ and using the Hölder-inequality once more, we get the desired bound.
 Towards the lower semi-continuity of $f$, we notice, that $f$ is continuous and convex.
-This immediately gives weak sequential lower semi-continuity.
-As $B$ is constant, it also fulfills the continuity from Assumption \ref{assumption:continuity of F and lower cont of f (i),'weak' continuity of B*B (ii), weak lower cont of g (iii)} (ii) and $g$ is also convex and continuous, so it also fulfills the desired continuity from (iii).
+This immediately gives the weak sequential lower semi-continuity.
+As $B$ is constant, it also fulfills the continuity from Assumption \ref{assumption:Condition for existence of controls} (ii) and $g$ is also convex and continuous, so it also fulfills the desired continuity from (iii).